Pandemonium1986/pandama-pic/README.md

 ## How to use

-Each tools and the box are configured with the same groups of users
+Each tools and the box are configured with the same groups of users excepted traefik.

 |  Login  |       Name      |
 | :-----: | :-------------: |